gleec14/Shard/README.md

 * open all of your favorite news and multimedia sites in a click of a button.
 * save "browser-workspaces" consisting of all of the combinations of pages you need to be productive.

+## Installation
+1) Clone this repo.
+2) Go to chrome://extensions/ and click "Load unpacked".
+3) Select the path to the repo.

+## Usage
+1) Click on the window with the tabs you want to store.
+2) Click the extension and name the folder.
+3) Click "Create New Gem."
+4) Click the card that just popped up to open the tabs in a new window.

 ## Future Features
 Shard can currently:

 * store all tabs in the active window to a user-named bookmark folder.
 * open all tabs in a folder in a new window at the click of a button.
 * assign folders gemstone names by default.

 In the future, users should be able to: